Pledge of Loyalty Act 2006

-The Constitution Amendment (Pledge of Loyalty) Act 2006 No 6, was an Act to amend the Constitution Act 1902 to require Members of the New South Wales Parliament and its Ministers to take a pledge of loyalty to Australia and to the people of New South Wales instead of swearing allegiance to Queen Elizabeth II her heirs and successors, and to revise the oaths taken by Executive Councillors.
-The Act was assented to by the Queen on 3 April 2006.
+The Constitution Amendment (Pledge of Loyalty) Act 2006 No 6, was an Act that amended the Constitution Act 1902 to require Members of the New South Wales Parliament and its Ministers to take a pledge of loyalty to Australia and to the people of New South Wales instead of swearing allegiance to Queen Elizabeth II her heirs and successors, and to revise the oaths taken by Executive Councillors.
+The Act was assented to by the Governor on 3 April 2006.

-Enactments
+Purpose

-In 2006 the NSW parliament, the oldest and most senior of the Australian States, passed an Act to remove requirements for members of their Legislative Council, Legislative Assembly and Executive Council to pledge allegiance to the Queen her heirs and successors.
+In 2006 the NSW parliament, the oldest of the Australian States, passed an Act to remove requirements for members of their Legislative Council, Legislative Assembly and Executive Council to pledge allegiance to the Queen, her heirs, and successors.
 The oath was replaced with an oath of loyalty to Australia and to the people of New South Wales.